cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/site_count.md

 subcategory: ""
 description: |-
   It performs read operation on Sites.
-  API to get site count
+  Get the site count of the specified site's sub-hierarchy (inclusive of the provided site)
 ---

 # dnacenter_site_count (Data Source)

 It performs read operation on Sites.

-- API to get site count
+- Get the site count of the specified site's sub-hierarchy (inclusive of the provided site)

 ## Example Usage